When Learning Changes Everything - Moments That Transform How You Coach

 “Changed the way I think about football for sure.”

 Some learning moments just hit differently.
-They don’t add to your knowledge - they reorganise it.
+They do not add to your knowledge.
+They reorganise it.
 They change not what you know, but how you see.

 What Transformational Learning Looks Like